 Why should I keep my photos online?

-Photography has rapidly evolved because of smartphones which means taking a photo—even a good one—is easier than it’s ever been.
-We take, save, and share so many photos every day since it is so easy.
-That being the case, the need for an intuitive, efficient system to manage digital image and photo storage has become that much more important.
+Photography has rapidly evolved because of smartphones.
+We take, save, and share more digital photos every day since it is so easy.
+That being the case, the need for an intuitive, efficient photo storage system has become that much more critical.

-An online photo organizer is designed to help you manage your many image files and provide quick access to any photo as and when you need it.
-Using cloud storage to host your digital photo album won't just help you save disk space, but also enhance access, security, and organization.
+An online photo organizer helps you manage your digital image files and provide quick access to any photo when you need it.
+Using cloud storage to host your digital photo album won't just help you save disk space but also enhance access, security, and organization.

 One place, any place

-It can be quite difficult to locate a specific photo when they’re only saved offline; they can very easily end up scattered across countless folders on your computer without an efficient system.
+It is pretty tricky to locate a specific photo since, most of the time, they end up randomly scattered across countless folders on your computer.

-If you’re a Mac user, for example, you might have certain photos synced from your phone in the Photos app, screenshots you've taken saved on your desktop, and images you've found online saved in your downloads folder.
+For example, if you use Apple products, you probably have some photos synced from your iPhone in the Photos app.
+Then you have screenshots you've taken saved on your desktop and images you've found online saved in your downloads folder.
 Good luck when you need to find one specific photo.

 Protect your memories